awesomerank/awesomerank.github.io/lists/avelino/awesome-go.md

 * [go-commons-pool ★359](jolestar/go-commons-pool) - A generic object pool for Golang.
 * [go-multierror ★293](hashicorp/go-multierror) - A Go (golang) package for representing a list of errors as a single error.
 * [go-openapi](https://github.com/go-openapi) - A collection of packages to parse and utilize open-api schemas
+* [go-resiliency ★480](eapache/go-resiliency) - Resiliency patterns for golang
 * [go-shortid ★151](ventu-io/go-shortid) - Distributed generation of super short, unique, non-sequential, URL friendly IDs.
 * [go-unarr ★13](gen2brain/go-unarr) - Decompression library for RAR, TAR, ZIP and 7z archives.
 * [go.uuid ★1142](satori/go.uuid) - Implementation of Universally Unique Identifier (UUID).
 Supported both creation and parsing of UUIDs.
 * [gofakeit ★30](brianvoe/gofakeit) - Random data generator written in go
 * [gopsutil ★1681](shirou/gopsutil) - A cross-platform library for retrieving process and system utilization(CPU, Memory, Disks, etc).
-* [gosms ★1016](haxpax/gosms) - Your own local SMS gateway in Go that can be used to send SMS
+* [gosms ★1016 ⏳1Y](haxpax/gosms) - Your own local SMS gateway in Go that can be used to send SMS
 * [gountries ★120](pariz/gountries) - A package that exposes country and subdivision data.
 * [hanu ★23](sbstjn/hanu) - Framework for writing Slack bots.
 * [health ★233](dimiro1/health) - A Easy to use, extensible health check library.